metapub/metapub/README.rst

 * Widespread use of Logging so you can see what's going on under the hood.
 * SUPER NEW!
 Command line utilities -- see Getting Started below.

-HELP NEEDED WITH:

-* Logging more consistently -- if you have a logging "philosophy" I'd love to hear from you.
-* Test coverage -- especially clever testing strategies to handle data that change all the time.
-* Getting better at following Semantic Versioning (https://semver.org/)

-Email inquiries to the maintainer address in this package.
-Or just submit a pull request.

 Getting Started
 ===============